Overview

 The conference will be held at the Tsukuba International Congress Center, which is used by scientists from around the world for academic conferences.

-With the cooperation of many institutions, organizations, and universities, Tsukuba Science Edge will also hold a " Special Science Bus Tour” for participants from abroad, visiting surrounding national institutes, free of charge.
-(Japanese participants will attend some of workshops; refer to the Japanese Instruction)
+With the cooperation of many institutions, organizations, and universities, Tsukuba Science Edge will also hold a " Special Science Bus Tour” for participants from abroad, visiting surrounding national and corporate institutes, free of charge.
+(Japanese participants will attend some of workshops; refer to the Japanese Instruction.)

 It will be an opportunity not only to develop an interest in science, but also to deepen exchanges with scientists and students from other schools, so please join us.